• Skip to primary navigation

 I will probably max out my annual EPF and then put additional money into ASM FP funds.

-Getting Additional ASM Units
+Getting Additional Fixed-Priced ASM (Amanah Saham Malaysia) Units

 The traditional way of purchasing additional units is as follows: